ably/sdk-api-reference/descriptions.md

 ## class PushChannel

-The `PushChannel` object enables devices to subscribe to push notifications for the channel.
+Enables devices to subscribe to push notifications for a channel.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|